Quonset Point Air National Guard Station: U.S. Navy use

 Commissioned on 12 July 1941, and encompassing what was once Camp Dyer, NAS Quonset Point was a major naval facility throughout World War II.
 Beginning in 1943, pilots of the Royal Navy's Fleet Air Arm were trained at Quonset Point to fly the Vought F4U Corsair, which was then brought into service on British aircraft carriers.
 Squadrons such as VS-33 flew anti-submarine patrols from NAS Quonset Point.

+Royal Navy use of the airfield

+From 1 October 1942, facilities at the station were loaned to the Admiralty for use by the Royal Navy as a forming and working‑up base for Fleet Air Arm squadrons receiving American aircraft supplied under the Lend-Lease programme.
+The Royal Navy contingent was initially administered as part of HMS Asbury, the receiving centre and barracks at Asbury Park, New Jersey, and was later recommissioned as HMS Saker II on 13 March 1943.
+By 1 October 1943 all Fleet Air Arm squadrons had departed, and the Royal Navy paid off its presence at Quonset Point exactly one year after it began.
+Responsibility for forming Vought Corsair squadrons subsequently passed to USNAS Brunswick, while the preparation of Grumman Avenger units was transferred to USNAS Squantum.

+Return to U.S. Navy use

 NAS Quonset Point continued as a major naval facility well into the Cold War.
 Prior to its closure, it had been home to numerous aviation squadrons, primarily those land-based patrol squadrons operating the P-2 Neptune and carrier-based antisubmarine and airborne early warning squadrons operating the S-2 Tracker, the E-1 Tracer, SH3D Sea King helicopters and various modified versions of the A-1 Skyraider.

 NAS Quonset Point was also the off-season home of Antarctic Development Squadron Six (VX-6, later VXE-6) during the 1950s, 1960s and 1970s, operating the LC-47 Skytrain, LP-2J Neptune, C-54 Skymaster, C-121 Constellation, and eventually the LC-130F and LC-130R Hercules, as well as a variety of helicopters.

 In 1950, Coast Guard Air Detachment Quonset Point was established as a sub unit of CGAS Salem, Massachusetts.